3D Printer Resin vs Filament: Comparing Pros And Cons

 Filament 3D Printing

-There are some very attractive advantages to FDM technology or filament 3D printing.
+There are several desirable advantages to FDM technology, also known as filament 3D printing.

 Pros: